systemsguide/systemsguide.github.io/docs/expectations.md

 Like genderqueers necessitate understanding gender as distinct from sex, pluralfolk necessitate understanding gender as distinct from the body.
 While both have their exceptions, different parts of a system can vary in that "gut feeling" of gender, and so might use unique pronouns, and hold a different conception of their transness: a trans person discovering their systemhood may have system members aligned to their _old_ gender; so are they cis, trans twice, or just trans once? that's for them to conceptualise.

-### Sexuality
+### Relationships

 A notable variance in _system configuration_ is in what bleeds over (or stays constant) between headmates.
 The answer always lies between the extremes, but where exactly varies - memory might be totally contiguous, or almost completely individualised.
-Headmates may share beliefs, but differ in opinions - share interests, but differ in tastes.
+Headmates may share beliefs, but differ in opinions - share interests, but differ in tastes - share gender, but differ in sexuality!
-Sexuality falls under this concept - a varying taste in other people throughout the system, minorly or majorly.
-With this in mind, systems may feel that relationships to others exist across all headmates, individualised to each headmate, or somewhere in between - rapport accrued by one headmate always "smearing" across others to some extent.
+With this in mind, systems may feel that relationships to others exist mostly across all headmates, individualised to each headmate, or somewhere in between - rapport accrued by one headmate always "smearing" across others to some extent.

 ### Appearance